makaroni4/focused_youtube/README.md

 Big shout out to [@fauzanabrar](https://github.com/fauzanabrar) for making Focused Youtube work in mobile browsers! :raised_hands:

-## Contributing

-You're more than welcome to contribute.
-In fact, I'm really looking forward to it! :rocket:

-Just make sure to check out the [contribution guidelines](https://github.com/makaroni4/focused_youtube/blob/main/CONTRIBUTING.md). :pray:

 ## Development

 Clone FY's repo to your computer.